bashirking1234/stage_vivaltes/README_Extract_RTF.md

 For more details, please refer to the (PSF License Agreement).

-Extract_PTM_data is auteursrechtelijk beschermd in (2024) door de HAN University of Applied Sciences.
+Extract_RTF_data is auteursrechtelijk beschermd in (2024) door de HAN University of Applied Sciences.
 Alle rechten voorbehouden.

 ## Auteur
 Bashir Hussein